Social | Talent creativity

 Initiatives for work style reform

-In Japan, Bridgestone complies with the Labor Standards Act by working to reduce overtime and encouraging employees to take their annual holiday leave, and in 2019, it reviewed its policy on appropriate management of working hours.
-In order to achieve a flexible work style, the Company has implemented various systems such as flextime, discretionary labor system, telework, and hourly-based paid leave.
-Furthermore, as part of its work style reform, the Company is working towards enhancing face-to-face communication while effectively combining telework and in-office work, promoting the adoption of a "new way of working."
-The Company is reviewing work styles in each department to further enhance value creation.
-Through the "new way of working," the Company aims to achieve both enhancing productivity and creativity and creating value, and actively promotes the pursuit and realization of flexible, effective, and diverse work style.
+In Japan, Bridgestone complies with the Labor Standards Act by working to reduce overtime and encouraging employees to take their annual holiday leave.
+In order to achieve a flexible work style, the Company has implemented various systems such as flextime, a discretionary labor system, telework, and hourly-based paid leave.
+Furthermore, the Company engages in enhancing face-to-face communication during work time, aiming for further talent development and working, and business quality improvement based on the Bridgestone DNA in terms of “Focus on quality”, “Respect for being on site (Genbutsu-Genba)”, “Being attentive and supportive of customer problems” and championing a “Challenge spirit”.
+The Company aims continuously to achieve both enhancing productivity and creativity and creating value, and actively promotes the pursuit and realization of flexible, effective, and diverse work styles.

 * Total annual hours worked = (Annual regular hours worked) + (Annual overtime hours worked) - (Annual paid holidays taken) - (Other holidays taken)